seanbenhur/intent-recognition/README.md

 # Intent Recognition with Pytorch and Flask REST API
+## Business Perspective
+> Everyday people use many kinds of personal assistance systems such as  Google Assistant,Siri,Alexa,etc.. in those systems people usually ask questions such as <b>"What is the weather in Bay Area!?","Add Wonder to mendes playlist",</b>etc...,these type of questions/commands will help in increasing the training data of those systems, and these data can be grouped into common categories such as <b>GetWeather,AddToPlaylist</b>,etc.. so in this project a Machine learning system is created to classify these intents of various users

 ## Description
 This motivation of the project is to classify the various intents of  the users into seven categories using methods of Deep Learning, I have used various architectures such as <br>
 <ol>